mohidqx/BDEFTP/README.md

-# Browser Data Extractor and Facebook Phishing Tool
+# Browser Data Extractor and Facebook Stealer

 This Python script is designed to extract browser data, including cookies and login credentials, from various browsers installed on a Windows system.
 It specifically targets Facebook-related data for phishing purposes.
 This will show you Data in your Terminal.